 The short take-off and landing competition was also dominated by the Germans.
 Klemm and BFW aeroplanes took places from the first to nineth, with the only exception of Winifred Spooner in her DH.60G, who finished sixth, and John Carberry, who took the tenth place.

 That final technical trials had affected the closing results of the Challenge.
 Eventually, the first place was taken by Morzik (427 points), the silver medal was awarded to Poss (423 points) and bronze was taken by Notz (419).
 Winnifred Spooner was the fourth, Carberry finished sixth and Broad took the eight place.
 Only thirty five crews completed the competition, as much as twenty of them were German teams.

 The next edition of the Challenge was planned for 1932 and again, because of Morzik´s winning score, was going to be organized in Germany.
-Nevertheless, the edition of the competition was supposed to bring several changes to its rules and general performance.
+Nevertheless, the future edition of the contest was supposed to bring several changes to its rules and general performance.

 The story of the Challenge series is continued in the second article about that competition.